nicolasherrerac/simple_shell/README.md

 # Description

 UNIX command line interpreter.
 Execute commands read from the standard input.
-No handle special characters, env , history and help built-in, file as input, comments, alias, && and ||.
+No handle special characters, history and help built-in, file as input, comments, alias, && and ||.

 # Requirements